Key takeaways

 They are buying properties that may solve a short-term problem but won't give them the long-term financial freedom they're hoping for.

-The whole point of any investment is to see an increase in the asset value, but in order to hold your assets long-term you will obviously need to service your debt, which strong rental yields and good cash flow can help you achieve.
+The whole point of any investment is to see an increase in the asset value, but in order to hold your assets long-term, you will obviously need to service your debt, which strong rental yields and good cash flow can help you achieve.

 This pack of free suburb reports can help you target high cash flow and growth suburbs and can get your next property search off to the perfect start.

-Myth 13: You should always follow the crowd
+Myth 13: You should follow the crowd

 Reality: When you get caught up in the hype and follow the crowd, parking your hard-earned dollars where others are investing, you are often playing a risky game